LauraVrkmp/Programmeerproject/README.md

 ### Decomposition

 The different data sets form a clear decomposed basis.
 By means of interactivity the data sets should complement each other.
-Intended features are a time slide, highlighting countries, a menu for which data set to look into, zooming in on countries for more detailed data.
+Intended features are a time slide, highlighting countries, a menu for which data set to look into.
 Perhaps arcs/chord diagram for drug origins.

 Trend vs. time slide. <br>
 Country vs. total of Europe. <br>
 Disease vs. NSP <br>
 (OST)

-## Features, interactivity
+### Features, interactivity

 The map of Europe is shown with, when no countries, years or drugs are selected no data is shown.
 Options for data selection include cannabis, cocaine, amphetamines, ecstacy OR impact on and response of society.
 For the drugs a specific comparisson between countries is provided for each year, with clear indications where data is missing.
 Trends can be shown for countries on themselves.